deramos/crypto-sentiment-streaming/README.md

 # Coin Price Estimator

-This project is discontinued for now because Twitter removed free tweet streaming 😞
+This project has been discontinued because Twitter removed free tweet streaming 😞